Import floor plans from IFC files

 Ensure that you georeference the .ifc file before running the Extract BIM File Floorplan tool.
 Any floor plan layers used as an input for the Import IFC To Indoor Dataset tool must have the same spatial reference as the .ifc file.

-Run the Import IFC To Indoor Dataset tool
+Run the Import IFC to Indoor Dataset tool

 IFC categoryIndoors model feature class